 CloudBees Accelerator Terms and Concepts

-CloudBees Accelerator (”Accelerator”) from CloudBees, Inc. is a software build accelerator that dramatically reduces build times by distributing builds over numerous inexpensive servers on a LAN or a public cloud such as Amazon EC2.
+CloudBees Accelerator (”Accelerator”) from CloudBees, Inc. is a software build accelerator that dramatically reduces build times by distributing builds over numerous inexpensive servers on a LAN or a public cloud such as Amazon EC2 or Google Cloud Platform.
 It uses CloudBees’ proven technology to speed up builds and manage build workload.
-The purpose of Accelerator is to enable more-frequent build-test cycles and shorten time to market.
+The purpose of Accelerator is to enable more-frequent build-test cycles and shorten the time to market.

 Accelerator provides optional JobCache functionality, which enables the reuse of build outputs from one build to the next to further accelerate builds.
-For details, see Electric Make User Guide - Job Caching.
+For details, see Job Caching.

 Accelerator uses a patented dependency management system to identify problems that break parallel builds and fix them in real time.
 Build speeds vary as source files grow and change—and Accelerator continuously studies actual build and test dependencies and uses that information to reorder steps dynamically and optimally for subsequent builds.